blackadar/MissionControl/README.md

 This tool will allow developers to easily abstract and control single devices, and large groups of devices in other applications without the complications of complex network interactions and lower-level programming.

+### Functionality: (What?)
+Connect physical devices into a telnet environment for easy scripting and control.
+### Purpose: (Why?)
+There is no simple control method for maker projects over a network, and simple programs are frequently complicated by repetitive and often suboptimal networking procedures.
+### Implementation: (How?)
+A Python-based telnet hypervisor and client infrastructure allows makers to only write for their devices and clients, rather than create a standard for their entire network.

 ## Deliverable Items
-- Hub Package with hypervisor telnet server
+- Hub Package
+    * Hypervisor Telnet Server 'Reception'
+    * Runs on a separate computer, to control devices on spokes
+    * Can be run with redundancy, separated from spoke clients
-- Spoke Package with client interface
+- Spoke Package
+    * Client Telnet Server 'Junction'
+    * Runs on the controller for a physical device
+    * Accepts direct commands and commands from the hub
+    * Exposes available 'tasks' to clients for control and status
 - Demonstration of Functionality with a physical device
+    * Control from digital assistant(s) (Siri, Alexa, etc)
+    * Control from Telnet commands
+    * Control from an abstract GUI

 ## Plan
-- Week One and Two: Hypervisor and Telnet Framework (COMPLETE)
+- Week One: Hub and Spoke Telnet (COMPLETE)
-- Week Three and Four: Abstract Commands and Client Interface
+- Week Two: Command and Functionality Addition (COMPLETE)
-- Week Five and Six: Spoke Client Code, Physical Device Creation
+- Week Three: Physical Device (Task) Creation
+- Week Four: Application Demonstrations (Smart Assistant, GUI)
-- Week Seven: Off-Schedule Development and Testing
+- Week Five: Presentation

 ## Team
 `Jordan Blackadar` jordan.blackadar@outlook.com